freerobby/season-ticket-tracker/readme.markdown

 The following describes the different pieces needed to get Season Ticket Tracker running on your machine.
 It is based on development using Mac OS X.

+You will need a local instance of Postgres to connect to.

 ###Bundler

 After cloning the repository, run bundler to retrieve dependencies:

     $ bundle install

+###Database Configuration

+From command line, connect to `psql`:

+    $ psql -h localhost

+Add a new database via `psql`:

+    localhost=# CREATE DATABASE stt;

+Modify config.yml to setup database connection:

+    dbopts:
+      :adapter: postgres
+      :host: localhost
+      :port: 5432
+      :database: stt

+###Schema

+Run the schema script to create the necessary database structure:

+    $ ruby schema.rb

+In the future, migrations will be used to better handle changes.
+For now, when a table definition changes, it will have to be dropped (which would lose existing data) or the changes will have to be manually applied.

 ###Pow